 The Real Cost of Staying on Free

-"Free" has a hidden cost that scales with your order volume: the 20% product discount you're not getting.
+"Free" has a cost that scales with your order volume: the product discount you're not getting.

 Think of it this way.
 Every order on Free pays full base price.
-Every order on Premium pays 20% less.
-The Free plan saves $24.99–$29/month in subscription cost.
-Premium "spends" that subscription to unlock a discount that compounds across every order.
+Every order on Premium pays less.
+Printify's own Free vs. Premium guide describes Premium as "the clear winner for sellers scaling a print-on-demand business with consistent order volume."

 At low volume, Free wins.
 At high volume, Premium wins.
-The crossover point depends on what you're selling.
+The crossover point depends on what you're selling and which billing cycle you'd use.

 The variable that matters most is your average base cost per order.
-A higher base cost means more dollars saved per 20% discount, so Premium pays back faster.
+A higher base cost means more dollars saved per order with the Premium discount, so Premium pays back faster.

-For a quick mental model: take your monthly order count, multiply by 20% of your average base cost, and compare it to $29 (or $24.99 if you'd pay annually).
-When the discount exceeds the subscription, Premium is mathematically the cheaper plan.
+For a quick mental model: take your monthly order count, multiply by the per-order discount you'd receive, and compare it to the Premium fee you'd pay ($39/month or $24.99/month annually).
+When the discount exceeds the subscription fee, Premium is mathematically the cheaper plan.

 Break-Even Math: Free vs. Premium by Product